 Light Output (PPF or YPF) specifies the total amount of light that is usable to plants leaving the grow light.
+It is usually specified as photosynthetic photon flux (PPF) or less common as yield photon flux (YPF).
 The light output is commonly used to compare a grow light’s power and – if measured properly and communicated by the manufacturer honestly – is a good metric for comparison.
 However, what ultimately counts is the light that is actually reaching your plants’ leaves in your grow room.
 Therefore, you’ll want to measure PPFD to properly set up and use your light.
 If this whole concept of PPF and PPFD is new to you, we recommend our article on exactly that.

 Efficacy is the grow light's ability to turn electricity into light for photosynthesis.
 It is measured using photosynthetic photon efficacy (PPE) in the unit of µmol/J that describes the PAR output (remember: PAR is light for plants) per Watt of electricity used.
 In general, the higher the efficacy, the better.